Skip to content

 TcpConnections After the cluster enters the ACTIVE state.
 Displays the number of incoming and outgoing TCP segments with the SYN flag set.

 TotalTierBytesLag After creating a topic.
-The total number of bytes of data eligible for tiering on the broker but not yet transferred to tiered storage.
-These Metrics show the efficiency of upstream data transfer.
+The total number of bytes of data that are eligible for tiering on the broker but have not yet been transferred to tiered storage.
+These metrics show the efficiency of upstream data transfer.
 As latency increases, the amount of data not present in tiered storage also increases.
 Category: Archive Latency.
-This is not a KIP-405 Metric.
+This is not a KIP-405 metric.

 TrafficBytes After the cluster enters the ACTIVE state.
 Displays the network traffic between clients (producers and consumers) and brokers in total bytes.
 Traffic between brokers is not reported.